-(description of search, extensive [not exhaustive], current state of knowledge about topic and QI approach to solving the problem) Evidence and main idea tables in appendices.
+Extensive [not exhaustive], the current state of knowledge about the topic and QI approach to solving the problem).
+Enough evidence to support your project intervention and outcomes.

-Evidence to Support Project

-(includes brief summary about the evidence-based practice/s (EBP) [specific practice or relevant intervention, program intervention or evaluation, presentation and toolkit, or policy change] and QI framework based on the review of the evidence).
+Evidence to Support Project (includes a brief summary of the evidence-based practice/s (EBP) [specific practice or relevant intervention, program intervention or evaluation, presentation, and toolkit, or policy change] and QI framework based on the review of the evidence).